JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 MLJ.train_test_pairs(my_strategy::MyResamplingStrategy, rows, X, y)
 ```

-Each method takes a vector of indices `rows` and return a
+Each method takes a vector of indices `rows` and returns a
 vector `[(t1, e1), (t2, e2), ... (tk, ek)]` of train/test pairs of row
 indices selected from `rows`.
 Here `X`, `y` are the input and target
 data (ignored in simple strategies, such as `Holdout` and `CV`).